 Long-term Homeowner Expenses

 Mortgage Payment — First and foremost, you’ll want to plan your budget so you can pay your mortgage payment, on time, every month.
-If you ever find yourself unable to make your mortgage payment, here are the steps to take as soon as you realize your predicament.
+Here’s what to do if you can’t make your mortgage payment.

 Utility Bills — You’re probably used to paying for electricity and other utilities, but you’ll be surprised how much more expensive they can be when heating, cooling and lighting a whole house.
 For planning purposes, check with the local utilities that serve your new area to get an estimate of how much average bills run during the different seasons for a home your size.